Explicit Context-Driven Neural Acoustic Modeling for High-Fidelity RIR Generation: Results

-Surface reconstruction from multiview images has seen significant advancements in recent years \cite{wang2024dust3r, li2023neuralangelo}, providing a solid foundation for our approach, where we use explicit geometry for accurate acoustic modeling.
+\textbf{Impact of Noisy Meshes.} Surface reconstruction from multiview images has seen significant advancements in recent years \cite{wang2024dust3r, li2023neuralangelo}, providing a solid foundation for our approach of using explicit geometry for accurate acoustic modeling.
 However, in real-world applications, reconstructed meshes may still exhibit noticeable geometric errors.
 To assess the robustness of {\name} under such conditions, we conducted two sets of experiments: one with controlled synthetic noise and another with a practically reconstructed mesh.
-First, we introduced Gaussian noise with increasing variances to the ground-truth mesh vertices.
-As shown in \cref{fig:noisy_mesh_preview} and \cref{fig:noisy_mesh_results}, {\name}'s performance degrades gracefully under moderate noise, with minimal impact observed up to $30$cm variance.
-Performance only deteriorates sharply when the mesh becomes severely distorted at $50$cm, where it becomes largely unrecognizable.
+First, we introduced Gaussian noise with increasing variances to the ground-truth mesh vertices (Fig. \ref{fig:noisy_mesh_preview}).
+As shown in Fig. \ref{fig:noisy_mesh_results}, {\name}'s performance degrades gracefully under moderate noise, with minimal impact observed up to $30$cm variance.
+Performance only reduces sharply when the mesh gets distorted at $50$cm, where it becomes largely unrecognizable.

 To further test robustness under realistic reconstruction errors, we used VGGT~\cite{wang2025vggt}—a recent multiview surface reconstruction method—to generate a mesh from 45 casually captured RGB images (matching the image budget of prior works such as NACF and NeRAF).
 Mesh generation completed within 30s using VGGT’s pretrained model.
 We then re-evaluated {\name} on this reconstructed mesh.
-As shown in \cref{fig:noisy_mesh_results}, performance remains comparable to that on slightly noisy synthetic meshes and close to that on the ground-truth mesh.
+As shown in Fig. \ref{fig:noisy_mesh_results}, performance remains comparable to that on slightly noisy synthetic meshes and close to that on the ground-truth mesh.
 This indicates that {\name} is robust not only to artificial noise but also to realistic reconstruction inaccuracies.
 Moreover, since mesh generation is a one-time, offline step, {\name} retains the same runtime efficiency as image-based baselines while offering improved prediction accuracy even in the presence of reconstruction noise.